Donald Trump lashes out at Rihanna after Super Bowl Halftime performance

 Former president Donald Trump has criticised Rihanna in a rant about her performance at the Super Bowl Halftime show.

-The pop star delivered a career-spanning set at last night’s (February 12) Super Bowl Halftime show, her first live performance in five years.
+The pop star delivered a career-spanning set at last night’s (February 12) Super Bowl Halftime show in Glendale, Arizona, her first live performance in five years.

 The singer kicked off with ‘Bitch Better Have My Money’ before she performed a host of hits including ‘Where Have You Been’, ‘We Found Love’, ‘Umbrella’ and ‘Diamonds’.